IbrahimZabi-dev/Data-Analytics-Projects/Sales Analysis/README.md

 </div>

 ## 🎯 Problem Statement
-[Rest of the README content remains the same...]
-## 🎯 Problem Statement
 Sales team needs to unlock hidden insights from sales data to support better decision-making and automate the manual data gathering process.
 The key objectives are:
 - Create an automated dashboard for quick sales insights
 - Enable data-driven decision making